dell/omnia/docs/source/InstallationGuides/BuildingClusters/install_kubernetes.rst

 After executing ``scheduler.yml`` or ``omnia.yml``, there are some manual steps which user needs to perform for nvidia device plugin to detect GPU on the nodes.

     * First, install nvidia-container-toolkit from `this link <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_.
 This must be installed on servers running Nvidia GPU.
-    * Follow the below steps based on the OS running on your cluster.
+    * As per the `nvidia-container-toolkit installation guide <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_, follow the below steps based on the OS running on your cluster.

         **Steps for RHEL/Rocky**